Ananya2003Gupta/Beginners-Guide-to-Docker/docs/Introduction/DockerArchitecture.md

 As I mentioned earlier, to understand Docker, it's important to grasp its architecture.
 Docker consists of three main components: the Docker engine, images, and containers.
 Let's explore each of these components:

 ### 1. Docker Engine:
 At the heart of Docker is the Docker engine.
 It is responsible for building, running, and managing containers.
-The Docker engine includes two important parts: the Docker daemon and the Docker client.
+The Docker engine includes two important components: the Docker daemon and the Docker client.
 <ul>
 <li><b>Docker Daemon</b>: The Docker daemon is a background service that runs on the host machine.
 It handles the creation, management, and execution of Docker containers.
 The daemon listens for Docker-related commands and requests.</li>